Looking after your information

 Access to your survey responses by staff at the data stores is limited to those who manage and prepare the data for access and to those who keep the system safe.

-The data are de-identified at all times, and steps are taken to ensure confidentiality and data security.
+The data do not include any identifying information, and steps are taken to ensure confidentiality and data security.
 The data services have leading Information Security accreditation (ISO27001) and are regularly audited by IT professionals, the NHS and UK statistics agencies.

 Legitimate researchers apply to these data stores to access the data under a strict licence agreement and are required to use the data for legitimate purposes.
-Where your routine administrative records have been linked to your survey responses, additional measures are in place, including limiting access to researchers based in the UK and to researchers who need to demonstrate that they will be competent and safe users, that their project is in the public interest, is not run for profit making purposes, and will meet the requirements of CLS and the owners of the administrative data.
+Where your routine administrative records have been linked to your survey responses, additional measures are in place, including technical measures to ensure data cannot be downloaded to researchers’ home or work computers, limiting access to researchers based in the UK and to researchers who need to demonstrate that they will be competent and safe users, that their project is in the public interest, is not run for profit making purposes, and will meet the requirements of CLS and the owners of the administrative data.

 How your study information is used if you choose not to take part or withdraw from the study

-If you choose not to take part, the survey agency (or UK government department or agency for Northern Ireland) will provide UCL with your data from birth and/or health records in de-identified pseudonymised form and we will retain it for a limited amount of time to understand who does and doesn’t take part.
+If you choose not to take part, the survey agency (or UK government department or agency) will provide UCL with access to your data from birth and/or health records and we will access it for a limited amount of time to understand who does and doesn’t take part.

 If you prefer us not to retain or use your data for this purpose, you can contact us and ask us to delete your data – see ‘Contact details of the data controller’ above.
 The study’s survey agency will only retain your data from birth and/or health records for a limited amount of time and will delete it at the end of their contract with us.